Ptiloris: Breeding

-Female riflebirds are solely responsible for nest construction, incubation and feeding nestlings.
+Female riflebirds are solely responsible for nest construction, incubation, and feeding nestlings.
 They have also been observed defending their nests.
 The nests of Victoria's riflebirds may be parasitised by the Pacific koel (Eudynamys orientalis).
-The nest is a well-concealed open cup structure of leaves and twigs, at least 100mm internal diameter and lined with leaves, plant fibres and rootlets.
-Victoria's riflebird usually lays two eggs each weighing approximately 10g on consecutive days, incubated for 18 to 19 days and nestlings brooded and fed for 13 to 15 days.
+The nest is a well-concealed open cup structure of leaves and twigs, at least 100mm internal diameter, and lined with leaves, plant fibres, and rootlets.
+Victoria's riflebird usually lays two eggs each weighing approximately 10g on consecutive days, incubates the eggs for 18 to 19 days, and broods and feeds the nestlings for 13 to 15 days.
 Little is known about the incubation and nestling of paradise, magnificent, and growling riflebirds.
-Nestlings hatch naked and with their eyes closed and stay on the nest until fledging (nidicolous).
+Nestlings hatch naked with their eyes closed and stay on the nest until fledging (nidicolous).
 Victoria's riflebird nestlings are brooded for the first six to seven days until they open their eyes and can thermoregulate and they achieve pin-break on their primary and secondary feathers by day twelve.
 Nestlings are fed two to three times an hour, with the female away from the nest for longer with two nestlings.
 Victoria's riflebird fledglings become independent from their parent after 74 days, while this period is unknown for the other species.